ImtiazUddin28/e-commerce-wbsite/README.md

-# It's very simple e-commerce-wbsite using html,css,javascript and jquery
+# It's very simple e-commerce-website using html,css,javascript and jquery